pacalso-jjc/2425-2nd-cc3-1e-rpg/wiki/Quest.md

     D --> E[Player: I feel... alright]
     D --> F[Player: I am awake as you can see.]
     D --> G[Player: *Remain Silent*]
+    D --> X[Player: *Try Leaving*]

+    X --> Y[You tried to move, but the apothecary prevented you.]
+    Y --> Z[Apothecary: Woah, now.
+Be careful.
+Your wounds may open if you move too much.
+Though, how do you feel?]
+    Z --> E & F & G

     E  --> H[Apothecary: You're lucky to feel alright.
 You had one of the worst injuries out of everyone.
 A head injury, to be precise.
 It's a miracle that you still live and breath.]
     F --> I[Apothecary: Hah, yes I do see it.
 You're lucky that you can still humor with that injury of yours.
 Though, an injury in the head is no laughing matter.]